LunarG/VulkanSamples/API-Samples/Tutorial/markdown/00-intro.md

 It is also useful to be able to easily access the `vulkan.h` header file for reference as you look at the sample code.
-This file can be found in the Samples repository, under the `include` directory.
+This file can be found in the `include` directory of the Vulkan SDK, or in the Vulkan-Headers repository, or installed elsewhere on your system.

 The Vulkan specification document is an invaluable source for Vulkan information.
 You can find the specification at the